katalon-studio/report-uploader/README.md

 # Katalon Report Uploader

 Katalon Report Uploader is a utility to upload reports to Katalon TestOps.
 At this moment it supports JUnit, Katalon Studio, and Katalon Recorder report format.
-It can be used as an CLI, Docker image, and Github Action.
+It can be used with CLI, Docker, and Github Action.

 ## Companion products